 Exercise prescription is an important tool which helps to restore balance and reduce the incidence of injury in sporting dogs and encourages good movement patterns in recovering dogs.

 I will work with you to develop a realistic and achievable home plan – we all want to do the best for our dogs but it must be easy to fit into daily life if it is to be successful.
-Before my work with dogs I was a sports coach and I now use my experience of writing training plans and strength and conditioning schedules for junior rowers to help your dog prepare for the sporting season or optimise recovery times.
+Before my work with dogs I was a human sports coach for 18 years and I now use my experience of writing training plans and strength and conditioning schedules for junior rowers to help your dog prepare for the sporting season or optimise recovery times.

 How to get started…